wp-plugins/jonradio-private-site/readme.txt

 1. If you allow Self-Registration, where new Users can set up their own User Name on your WordPress site or Network, you will want to select **Reveal User Registration Page** on the plugin's Settings page.

 == Changelog ==

+= 2.3 =
+* Add Setting to Reveal Home Page on a Private Site
+* Fixed Problems with wp_registration_url function in WordPress prior to Version 3.6

 = 2.2 =
 * Add the WordPress User Self-Registration field to the plugin's Settings page